 - MAP will be offered at both Fall/Spring terms – Spring term admits will be eligible for $500.

 - Must be enrolled full-time in order to be eligible.
 Falling below full-time status will result in cancellation of award.

 - Must be an undergraduate student and maintain good academic standing.

 The Midwest Student Exchange Program (MSEP) is a multi-state tuition reciprocity program that makes attending out-of-state colleges and universities more affordable for non-resident students.
 Through the MSEP, participating public institutions agree to charge students no more than 150% of the in-state resident tuition rate for specific programs; private institutions offer a 10% reduction on their tuition rates.

-In other words, if you are a legal resident of Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota or Wisconsin and enroll at a participating institution in another MSEP state, you will receive a reduced tuition rate––giving you a wide range of education options for your education dollars.
+In other words, if you are a legal resident of Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio or Wisconsin and enroll at a participating institution in another MSEP state, you will receive a reduced tuition rate––giving you a wide range of education options for your education dollars.
 Effective Fall 2014, eligible students

 - Must be admitted as a degree-seeking new freshman or degree-seeking new undergraduate transfer student.